tonk-labs/rfc/rfc/internal-alfa-prd.md

 - UI needs to flag that data storage is ephemeral until account creation
 - Unclear if account creation prompt should come from Tinki or Launcher, related to [RFC Tabs]().
-- Unclear if there should be a special Home space, related to [RFC Spaces](https://www.notion.so/tonk/RFC-Spaces-2b719ce5e10b800783a5d9f5adb2d8ed?source=copy_link)
+- Unclear if there should be a special Starter Space, related to [RFC Spaces](https://www.notion.so/tonk/RFC-Spaces-2b719ce5e10b800783a5d9f5adb2d8ed?source=copy_link)

 ## 6. Success Criteria